 All three of these appellate courts rested their decisions to deny full restitution to child pornography victims on the assumption that general principles of tort law do not allow a child pornography victim to recover the full amount of her losses from any one tortfeasor.
 But several well-established principles support the use of joint and several liability in the § 2259 context and demonstrate why the appellate courts holding otherwise got it wrong.
-First and foremost, traditional principles of tort law sanction the use of joint and several liability as a suitable mechanism in analogous situations where victims suffer indivisible injuries, and responsibility cannot be reasonably divided among defendants.
-Joint and several liability, and its attendant burden-shifting to defendants, is particularly relevant in cases such as upload it to their favorite child-pornography web sites; and the chain of downloading and uploading and thus distributing might continue indefinitely.
-That would be like the [indivisible injury] case.
+First and foremost, traditional principles of tort law sanction the use of joint and several liability as a suitable mechanism in analogous situations where victims suffer indiapplied to child pornography cases, but only if the defendant was convicted of distributing child pornography, not just possessing it.
+He explained: